 For the best gluten free dairy free sugar cookies, wrap the cookie batter in plastic wrap, pat it into a disk and refrigerate for at least 2 hours.
 The disk of dough should be firm when you remove it from the refrigerator.
 Two hours is minimum, overnight is optimal.

-Even though this cookie dough is easy to work with, you'll still want to dust the surface with flour before putting the refrigerated dough on it.
+Even though this cookie dough is easy to work with, you'll still want to use a large piece of parchment paper and lightly dust it with flour before putting the refrigerated dough on it.

 Using a rolling pin, roll ½ of the dough to a ¼ inch thickness.
 Refrigerate the remaining dough until the first batch is complete.